Places to Visit in Nainital

 Timings: 7 am to 6 pm

 Located in the Nainital District, Gurney House is a historic building and is considered as one of the best places to visit in Nainital due to its sheer magnificence.
-There is no entry fee to visit this place, but a prior appointment is a must as this former Nainital residence of the Hunter/ Conservationist/ writer, Jim Corbett, is a source of attraction for many tourists.
-NOw, a luxury resort, this place offers spectacular views of the Lake and its lush green surroundings.
-This Nainital colonial architecture is located right next to the Naini Lake and has a tiny museum showcasing the life story and achievements of Jim Corbett.
-There is a quaint little nursery on its premises with a variety of shrubberies and plants and adds a colonial charm to the house, making it one of the important places for places to visit in Nainital.
+There is no entry fee to visit this place, but a prior appointment is a must as this former Nainital residence of the popular figure, Jim Corbett.
+This popular tourist attraction is located right next to the Naini Lake and has a tiny museum showcasing the life story and achievements of Jim Corbett.

-Located in the verdant hills of Nainital in the Kumaon Valley, away from the cacophony of the city, the Himalayan Center of Sri Aurobindo Ashram aims at sharing the benefits of yoga and meditation with its visitors to help them attain spirituality, peace, good health and relaxation through practice.
-This ashram in Nainital conducts regular workshops, talks, training programs to manage stress and lifestyle and with prior permission from the ashram’s administration, you can also plan a stay at this tranquil place.
-The best months to visit the ashram while on your travels to Nainital would be during March, May, June and from September to December and there is no entry fee required to visit the ashram.
+Located in the verdant hills of Nainital in the Kumaon Valley, away from the cacophony of the city, the Himalayan Center of Sri Aurobindo Ashram aims to share the benefits of yoga and meditation with its visitors to help them attain spirituality, peace, good health and relaxation through practice.
+This ashram in Nainital conducts regular workshops, talks, and training programs to manage stress and lifestyle.
+You can plan your stay with prior permission from the ashram’s administration The best months to visit the ashram are from March to June and September to December and there is no entry fee required to visit the ashram.

 About Club Mahindra